 What is a black card?
-Black cards are the most exclusive credit cards on the market, and these rare credit cards are in the pockets of some of the wealthiest citizens around the world.
+Black cards are the most exclusive credit cards on the market, and these rare credit cards are often in the pockets of some of the wealthiest citizens around the world.
 See eight black cards available today and find out if you meet the black card requirements.

-1. Eurasian Bank Diamond Card
+1. Visa Infinite Eurasian Diamond Card

 2. The Visa Signature Card